acple/ParsecSharp/README.md

 ## Supported platform
-**Caution** This project is verrry experimental, now targets only x64 runtime, with RyuJit (Next-Gen .NET JIT Compiler).
+**Caution** This project targets only x64 runtime with RyuJit (Next-Gen .NET JIT Compiler).
+Not guaranteed to run on any other platforms.

 * netstandard1.0 (compatible with net45 or later, netcoreapp, uap, xamarin, and more)